TusharYaar/TusharYaar/README.md

-# Hi there 👋, I'm Tushar
+# Hi there 👋, I'm Tushar (aka TusharYaar).
+I am a final year student, on vacation.
+I will be joining Oracle in January 2023.
+I grew up in Jabalpur, Madhya Pradesh.

 <!--
 **TusharYaar/TusharYaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.